freedomofpress/securedrop/docs/test_the_installation.rst

      app-journalist-aths.
 Enter your password and two-factor
      authentication code to log in.
-   - If you have problems logging in to the Admin/Journalist Interface, SSH to the App Server and restart the ntp daemon to synchronize the time: ``sudo service ntp restart``.
+   - If you have problems logging in to the Admin/Journalist Interface, SSH to the *Application Server* and restart the ntp daemon to synchronize the time: ``sudo service ntp restart``.
 Also check that your smartphone's time is accurate and set to network time in its device settings.